 |The Gale Group||General reference, legal, and business resources as well as a comprehensive literature resource center for biographies and literary criticism.

-Gale Databases include: Academic One File, Business Index ASAP, Business Insights: Essentials, Contemporary Authors, Contemporary Literary Criticism, Dictionary of Literary Biography, Gale Virtual Reference Library, General One File, General Reference Center Gold, Informe (Spanish), Junior Edition K-12, Kids InfoBits, Literature Resource Center, LitFinder, Opposing Viewpoints in Context, Scribner Writers Series, and Twayne Authors Series, Vocations and Careers Collection, Culinary Arts Collection
+Gale Databases include: General One File, Business Collection, Business Insights: Essentials, Artemis Literary Resources, Literature Criticism Online, Gale Virtual Reference Library, General Reference Center Gold, Informe Academico (Spanish), Literature Resource Center, LitFinder, Opposing Viewpoints in Context, Scribner Writers Series, and Twayne Authors Series, Vocations and Careers Collection, Culinary Arts Collection

 |ARTstor Digital Library||ARTstor Digital Library makes accessible nearly 1.4 million images in collections from hundreds of museums, artists, artists' estates, photographers, scholars, special collections, and photo archives.
 Collections serve the interdisciplinary teaching and research needs for visual materials in the arts, architecture, humanities, and sciences.
 Commercial use of images in the ARTstor Digital Library is pohibited under the license agreement.|